Example of the _.findIndex array method in lodash

 |

-Not everything can, or should be in core javaScript itself.
+Not everything should be in core javaScript by itself from the ground up as doing so can often prove to be very time consuming.
 It’s nice that we now have a lot of methods like _.findIndex in the core of javaScript itself now, but there is still the question of older browsers, and also if you do take the time to dive deep into lodash, you might come to find that many of the methods do add a certain something more, or work in a slightly different way.